 Public transport is becoming more accessible.
 Here we look at what to expect from newer trains, coaches, buses and taxis and ferries, planes and trams and light railways.
-We tell you where to find accessible services for blind and partially sighted travellers, Deaf and people who are hard of hearing plus information about travelling in your wheelchair or mobility scooter.
+We tell you where to find accessible services for blind and partially sighted travellers and people who are Deaf or hard of hearing, plus information about travelling in your wheelchair or mobility scooter.

 - Introduction (this page)

 3.1 Scooters on buses

 - Transport in London

 - Your legal rights